 A special right is a more limited right than property ownership.
 Special rights usually belong to parties other than the property owner.
 It is based on, for example, an agreement or last will and testament.

 The most common special right is the leasehold.
 Other special rights include rights-of-use (or usufruct), pension rights and agreements on joint administration of a property.
+See instructions for payment of transfer tax.

 Apply for a special right